Sindhurakolli/DMDD_portfolio/index.md

 The above script is used to rotate the circle with camera and light around the object in all the three planes "X", "Y", "Z" with the interval of 45 degrees until 360 degrees and capture the screenshots of the images and store in the mentioned folder path.

-This script creates 540 images per object when it is rotated in all axis.
+This script creates 540 images per object when it is rotated in all axis by using an environmnet which has directional light which create shadows.
+If the light component is removed from the environmnet then it will generate images without shadows.

+> To view the generated images of all categories with and without shadows, please refer [Finalized Dataset](https://drive.google.com/drive/folders/1c7wjh__WL8cVYCPE3ebdM8oSq1riKts6)

+## Contibutions in MAYA

+MAYA Script created by:
+Preetham Alladu, Akash Srivastava, Aditya Kamat, Abhi Patodi

+MAYA objects modelled by:
+Preetham, Akash, Aditya, Abhi, Smit, Kaushik, Sindhura, Anindita, Rashika, Harini

+Finalization of Dataset:
+Akash, Aditya, Smit, Kaushik,

 All the images are stored in database which is described in the below link.

-MAYA Script created by:
-<br> Preetham
-<br> Akash
-<br> Aditya

 * * *